RondNath/SKRtools/README.md

 Step 1 - Function: Compute the individual moments of distributions - "Moments"
 ---
-Compute the mean, the variance, the skewness and the kurtosis
+Compute the mean, the variance, the skewness and the kurtosis; for a list of groups (related by explanatory variables) of values with the possibility to add weighting factors

 Step 2 - Function: SKR analysis of the distributions - "SKRparam"
 ---
--   Calculate the SKR for the distributions group per statistic factors
+-   Compute the SKR for a group of distributions (related by explanatory variables)
 -   Extract the parameters:
     - Slope
     - Y-intercept